 Sometimes a person's enrollment in our plan is retroactive.
 (This means that the first day of their enrollment has already passed.
-The enrollment date may even have occurred last year.)
-If you were retroactively enrolled in our plan and you paid out-of-pocket for any of your covered Services or Part D drugs after your enrollment date, you can ask us to pay you back for our share of the costs.
-You will need to submit paperwork such as receipts and bills for us to handle the reimbursement. - When you use a Non-Plan Pharmacy to get a prescription filled.
+The enrollment date may

+When you use a Non-Plan Pharmacy to get a prescription filled.
 If you go to a Non-Plan, the pharmacy may not be able to submit the claim directly to us.
 When that happens, you will have to pay the full cost of your prescription.

-- Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
-Remember that we only cover out of network pharmacies in limited circumstances. - When you pay the full cost for a prescription because you don't have your plan membership card with you.
+Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
+Remember that we only cover out of network pharmacies in limited circumstances.

+When you pay the full cost for a prescription because you don't have your plan membership card with you.

 If you do not have your plan membership card with you, you can ask the pharmacy to call us or to look up your plan enrollment information.
-However, if the pharmacy cannot get the enrollment information they need right away, you may need to pay the full cost of the prescription yourself. - Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost. - When you pay the full cost for a prescription in other situations.
-You may pay the full cost of the prescription because you find that the drug is not covered for some reason. - For example, the drug may not be on our 2023 Comprehensive Formulary; or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
+However, if the pharmacy cannot get the enrollment information they need right away, you may need to pay the full cost of the prescription yourself.

+Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.

+When you pay the full cost for a prescription in other situations.
+You may pay the full cost of the prescription because you find that the drug is not covered for some reason.

+- For example, the drug may not be on our 2024 Comprehensive Formulary; or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
 If you decide to get the drug immediately, you may need to pay the full cost for it - Save your receipt and send a copy to us when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost - When you pay copayments under a drug manufacturer patient assistance program.
-If you get help from, and pay copayments under, a drug manufacturer patient assistance program outside our plan's benefit, you may submit a paper claim to have your out-of-pocket expense count toward qualifying you for catastrophic coverage. - Save your receipt and send a copy to us
+In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost

+When you pay copayments under a drug manufacturer patient assistance program.
+If you get help from, and pay copayments under, a drug manufacturer patient assistance program outside our plan's benefit, you may submit a paper claim to have your out-of-pocket expense count toward qualifying you for catastrophic coverage.

+• Save your receipt and send a copy to us

 All of the examples above are types of coverage decisions.
 This means that if we deny your request for payment, you can appeal our decision.
+The "Coverage

-The "Coverage Decisions, Appeals, and Complaints" section has information about how to make an appeal.
+Decisions, Appeals, and Complaints" section has information about how to make an appeal.

-How to Ask Us to Pay You Back or to Pay a Bill You Have Received within 36 months (for Part D drug claims) of the date you received the service, item, or drug.
+How to Ask Us to Pay You Back or to Pay a Bill You Have Received

 You may request us to pay you back by sending us a request in writing.
 If you send a request in writing, send your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.
-You must submit your claim to us within 12 months (for Part C medical claims) and
+You must submit your claim to us within 12 months (for Part C medical claims) and within 36 months (for Part D drug claims) of the date you received the service, item, or drug.